awaigand/Lunicode.js/README.md

 ## Original

 This list is from the original Repo.
-Comments by me in [].
+Comments by A.W. in [].
 <ul>
 	<li><a href="http://www.fileformat.info/">FileFormat.info</a> - The best Unicode reference <span style="color:green">- [✔️ Agreed - Last checked: 01-07-2017]</span></li>
 	<li><a href="http://en.wikipedia.org/wiki/Transformation_of_text">Wikipedia: Transformation of Text</a> - Table for flipped characters and others infos - [✔️ <span style="color:green">Seems to be partly outdated, but still usable - Last checked: 01-07-2017]</span></li>